Aisha Khan (Bangladeshi actress)

-Aisha Khan is a Bangladeshi actress, dancer, model and news presenter.
+Tahiya Tazeen Khan Aisha (born 25 July 2002) is a Bangladeshi actress, dancer, model and news presenter who predominantly appears in Dhallywood cinema.
 She is known for acting in Buk Poketer Golpo, Contract, Kaiser and TV dramas.

 Career

-She started career as a child artist in 2003.
 She is student of dance department of Bangladesh Shishu Academy.
 Then after a break she start anchoring in 2017, acting debut in 2020.